Procurement Risk:

 Legal framework Score: 0 / 100

-The Public Procurement and Disposal of Public Assets Act does not directly regulate or prohibit offset contracts [1, 2].
+The Public Procurement and Disposal of Public Assets Act which is the guiding statute does not provide specifications for offset contracts [1] [2].

 Explore